 What is Samsung Knox?

-By default, once you enter the Knox-protected side of your phone you only have access to a few apps — Camera, Gallery, Email, My Files, Phone, Contacts, Samsung Internet Browser, Downloads, and S Planner.
+By default, once you enter the Secure Folder you only have access to a few apps — Camera, Gallery, My Files, Contacts, Calendar, Samsung Internet Browser, and Samsung Notes.
 You can add other apps to the Knox-protected layer and they will be "copied" to a place where they and their data is kept separate from the same app on the "regular" layer in your phone.

-Knox needs two things in order to work.
-You need the right device — not all Samsung phones (or watches and tablets) support Knox, and you can see the list of supported devices here.
-You'll also need the right software and you can find Samsung Secure Folder in the Play Store if you use a compatible phone to search for it; it's not going to show up if you're using a device that can't install it.
+You also need the right device — not all Samsung phones (or watches and tablets) support Knox, and you can see the list of supported devices here.

 Knox is also software your company's IT department can use to manage everyone's device.